FrankHYB/CSE-3241-SQL/Manual.md

-#Entity Explanation
+#Table Explanation
 1. BOOK
   - Entity for a book in real life.
   - Explanation of attributes
     - `ISBN` : The ISBN of a book, primary key for this entity, stored as `CHARACTER` with fixed length of 13 (standard length of ISBN).
     - `Title` : The title of a book, stored as `VARCHAR` with maximum length of 255.
-    - `Year` : Year the book was published, stored as `CHARACTER` with fix length of 4.
+    - `Year` : Year the book was published, stored as `CHARACTER` with fixed length of 4.
     - `Price` : Price of the book, stored as `DOUBLE`.
 - AUTHOR
   - Entity for the author of a book.